xiangjunn/tp/docs/UserGuide.md

 For each feature, you are provided with:
 * Function and Description of the feature
 * Format of _Command Syntax_ of the feature
-* Examples of some usages of the feature
+* Examples of some usages of the feature (All examples assumes SoConnect has the **inital sample** contacts and events)

 ## Contact Management